 White forest cake is my vanilla take on the traditional black forest cake.
-A super fluffy vanilla cake topped with fresh whip cream and homemade cherry topping.
+A super fluffy vanilla cake topped with chantilly cream and homemade cherry topping.

 What is white forest cake

 White forest cake is basically my take on the traditional black forest cake.
 Black forest cake is chocolate cake with boozy cherry filling and fresh whipped cream.
 I have a unique double chocolate black forest cake and now a white forest cake that has a vanilla base.